-Spot prices resumed their upward trend throughout the Christmas period, climbing 5% in two weeks to reach 23.29 USD/oz, up 4% on 13 January 2022, but they have since retreated somewhat to 23.11 USD/oz.
+Spot prices resumed their upward trends throughout the Christmas period, climbing 5% in two weeks to reach 23.29 USD/oz, up 4% on 13 January 2022, but they have since retreated somewhat to 23.11 USD/oz.
 Silver is currently about 22% below its eight-year peak of 29.585 USD/oz reached in February 2021.

 Expectations of a price rally have been developing in reaction to rising inflation and socioeconomic uncertainty, as central banks, particularly the US Federal Reserve, signaled they would ease fiscal stimulus and begin raising interest rates in the new year.

 For First, Second and Third Quarters of 2021